nauk17/nauk17.github.io/_posts/2021-04-08-cicd-gitlab-github.md

 As a programmer, I really like to creating automated programs and plenty there, it looks magic.

-So, in the past, I worked with Tekoda team (not Tokuda :D), and we built an application called ``Àừnhỏ.com``.
+Not long ago, I worked with Tekoda team (not Tokuda :D), to build an application called ``Àừnhỏ.com``.
 The application name sounded like ``"Holy sh!t, I finally found it"`` with your surprised face.

-When I built app with backend scope, I have finished coding for any task, and performed the step below to deploy my code on docker hub.
+I built backend app and whenever I finished coding for any task, and all had to perform the step below to deploy my code on docker hub.

 1. Docker build with ``docker build -t IMAGE_NAME:IMAGE_TAG .``